pbarry25/early-risers/README.md

 # Overview

-Curated list of companies (mostly in the tech space) who have open positions for folks early in their careers.
-The target audience includes:
+This is simplly a curated list of companies (mostly in the tech space at the moment, happy to broaden that over time) who post open positions aimed for folks early in their careers.
+The target audience here includes:

 * folks looking for internships
 * folks who recently graduated/completed school/training
 * folks who are on their first or second job in their career path
 * folks who are looking to pivot their career path

-This is designed to be a light-weight capture of companies who make it easy to locate "early friendly" jobs postings.
+TL;DR: This is designed to be a light-weight capture of companies who make it easy to locate "early friendly" jobs postings.

-PR's encouraged! :)
+And PR's encouraged! :)

 ---